-If you have invested in some really lovely display furniture (such as the wonderfully rustic Cargo range which is similar to what you see here) why not make it work harder for you by letting it have time in the spotlight.
+If you have invested in some really lovely display furniture, why not make it work harder for you by letting it have time in the spotlight.
 Move key pieces of furniture to the shop window and use as a base to show off smaller items that may otherwise get ‘lost’ in the whole picture.

 The picture above is a great example of how the ‘feel’ of the shop has been brought to the fore, allowing passers by to really get an idea of your offering.

 Of course, this can work doubly hard for you if you are also selling the furniture!
 Simply add a beautiful price tag to communicate that the item is for sale while not detracting from the overall visual.

 5. Use lines and shapes to catch the customer eye:

 Dressing up your window by creating a line of products sold in your store will certainly attract the eye of the customer.
 Using acrylic display stands of varying heights and formations you can neatly display products in eye catching geometric shapes to create an interesting foreground.
 For instance, the cosmetic shop window above displays its cosmetics in a linear fashion, broken up and embellished with artificial flowers.
 For a really fresh look why not include a few real blooms?!

 6. Create a more effective window display using thoughtfully positioned lighting:

 Lighting is one of the most important components in dressing up a window – particularly for night-time viewers.
 Although a couple of spotlights are enough to point your key products, it can look very staid.
 Check out Plug n Play lighting options – you can go for track lighting or stalk spotlights.
 These can be moved about in moments and directed according to each and every different display.

 Top tip: if you illuminate key items at the sides and front you can create an enticing 3D effect as shown in the image above.